 The basic concept of themes, how they are integrated into a Drupal site, and the role they play is unlikely to change.
 While it is possible to do so, there is little reason to use anything other than Twig as your theme engine.

-There is a full guide for learning to Work with Drupal Themes and Front-end.
-The main, starting component of that guide is the extensive Drupal 8 Theming Guide that covers everything you need to know about using, and creating, themes in Drupal.
-Here are some good starting places:
+There is a full guide to all of our Drupal 8 theming tutorials.
+It covers everything you need to know about using, and creating, themes in Drupal.